Biden to meet Fed chair as inflation bites pocketbooks

 - Joe Biden46th and current president of the United States

-WASHINGTON (AP) — President Joe Biden will meet Tuesday with Federal Reserve chairman Jerome Powell as soaring inflation takes a bite out of Americans' pocketbooks.
+WASHINGTON (AP) — President Joe Biden is set to meet with Federal Reserve Chairman Jerome Powell as soaring inflation takes a bite out of Americans' pocketbooks.

 The White House said the pair would discuss the state of the U.S. and global economy and especially inflation, described as Biden's “top economic priority."
 The goal, the White House said, is a “transition from an historic economic recovery to stable, steady growth that works for working families.”